uber/okbuck/README.md

   +  define your own string resource: `<string name="my_appbar_scrolling_view_behavior" translatable="false">android.support.design.widget.AppBarLayout$ScrollingViewBehavior</string>`, and use it in your layout file
   +  or use the content directly in your layout file: `app:layout_behavior="android.support.design.widget.AppBarLayout$ScrollingViewBehavior"`
 +  (buck & OkBuck) BUCK doesn't support debuggable apk generation easily, current quick solution is add `android:debuggable="true"` to your AndroidManifest.xml, OkBuck will fix this in near future.
-+  Multiple application module: OkBuck only support multiple application module with one limitation, they should be set with the same signing config in their module build.gradle, if this bother you, you could split these two application module into two separate project.
++  (buck) Multiple application module: OkBuck only support multiple application module with one limitation, they should be set with the same signing config in their module build.gradle, if this bother you, you could split these two application module into two separate project.

 ## Troubleshooting
 If you come with bugs of OkBuck, please [open an issue](https://github.com/Piasy/OkBuck/issues/new), and it's really appreciated to post the output of `./gradle okbuck --stacktrace` at the same time.